 Clustering: Clustering is an unsupervised learning algorithm.
 A cluster refers to groups of aggregated data points because of certain similarities among them.
-Clustering algorithms group the data points without referring to known or labelled outcomes.
+Clustering algorithms group the data points without referring to known or labeled outcomes.

 There are commonly two types of clustering algorithms, namely K-means Clustering and Hierarchical Clustering.
-In this tutorial, we are going to understand and implement the Hierarchical Clustering.
+In this tutorial, we are going to understand and implement Hierarchical Clustering.

 This is an unsupervised clustering algorithm that makes clusters of data points in a top-to-bottom or a bottom-up approach.
 The working principle of Hierarchical clustering can be intuitively understood by a tree-like hierarchy i.e. how different files are organized in sub-folders where the sub-folders are organized in folders.
 There are two basic distinctions of this algorithm based on their approach.

 Agglomerative Hierarchical Clustering- follows a bottom-up approach

 Divisible Hierarchical Clustering- follows a top to bottom approach

 In this tutorial, we will focus on Agglomerative Hierarchical Clustering.

 In this technique, Initially, each data point is taken as an individual cluster.
 Then the similar clusters are merged together at each iteration based on their proximity with each other.
 The algorithms run until one cluster or a defined number of clusters are found.

 The working steps of the algorithm are as follows